 Trips are normally fixed well in advance to avoid overlapping.
 However, prolonging your trip will not be a problem given that the extra days are not already booked.

-Spring (May/June) and Autumn (September/October) are without any doubt the best periods of the year but thanks to the mild weather excellent results can be obtained also during the hottest days of Summer and late Autumn.
+As a rule, Spring (May/June) and Autumn (September/October) are without any doubt the best periods of the year but excellent results can be obtained also during the hottest days of Summer and in late Autumn.

-Simply let us know what you might be interested in and we shall suggest you whom to get in touch with.
-We cooperate with local tourist agencies granting you the best assistance and services.
+Simply let me know what you might be interested in and I shall suggest you whom to get in touch with.
+I cooperate with local tourist agencies granting you the best assistance and services.

 A fishing guide for a good fishing day is not compulsory if you wish to spend a lovely holiday and this is true in many waters, not only in Central Italy.